I have XLRS, dyslexia, and ADHD.

 How do I install it?

-Download the DMG, drag to Applications, and launch.
+Download the DMG, drag Rift to Applications, launch.
 Apple Silicon (M1+) required.
-If macOS shows a security warning, check the installation guide for a quick fix.
-First launch downloads ~2GB of ML models.
+If macOS shows a security warning, the install guide has the one-line fix.

 The Technology